Compare home insurance quotes: 2024 marketplace

 1. Decide where to get homeowners insurance quotes

-• Online marketplaces: You can compare home insurance quotes from multiple companies and purchase your next policy for free through an online insurance marketplace like Policygenius.
+• Online marketplaces: Compare home insurance quotes from multiple companies and purchase your new policy for free through an online insurance marketplace like Policygenius.

-• Independent agents or brokers: You can also compare quotes through a local independent insurance agent that represents several different insurance companies.
+• Independent agents or brokers: Compare quotes through a local independent insurance agent that represents several different insurance companies.
 You can also hire an independent home insurance broker to help you find a policy, though they may charge a fee for their services.

 If you prefer purchasing insurance on the phone or in person, then a local independent agent or broker is probably your best bet.